Islandora/documentation/docs/index.md

 ### Islandora Playbook via Ansible

-To use the Islandora Playbook as an Ansible Playbook, either edit the included Vagrantfile to use `ubuntu/bionic64` or `centos/7` rather than the pre-built `islandora/8` base box, or, use Ansible to run it against an external linux server.
+To use the Islandora Playbook as an Ansible Playbook, either set ISLANDORA_DISTRO to `ubuntu/bionic64` or `centos/7` (by editing the Vagrantfile or setting a shell variable), or, use Ansible to run it against an external linux server.
 Either way, be prepared to wait a while as Ansible installs Drupal via drupal-project and Composer.
 See [Installation](installation/playbook) and [Hacking on Islandora](contributing/hacking-on-islandora) for more details.

 ## Join the Community